jtatfranklin/mapbox-storytelling-upgraded/README.md

 `use3dTerrain`: Enables 3D terrain.
 (Optional)

-`useCustomLayers`: Enables adding custom sources and layers as defined in `sources.js`.
-You can then add these to your chapters and set opacity on/off as with the layers from Mapbox Studio.
+(NEW) `useCustomLayers`: Enables adding custom sources and layers as defined in `sources.js`.
+You can then add these to your chapters and set opacity on/off, in the same way as the layers from your Mapbox Studio map.
 (Optional)

-`projection`: Enables changing the map projection.
+(NEW) `projection`: Enables changing the map projection.
+See the different projection options [here](https://docs.mapbox.com/mapbox-gl-js/example/projections/).
 (Optional)

-`bookmarks`: Enables adding bookmark links in the header and footer for each chapter.
+(NEW) `bookmarks`: Enables adding bookmark links in the header and footer for each chapter.
+Bookmarks will be added for any chapter that has a title.
 (Optional)

+(NEW) `chapterReturn`: To enable a "Return to Top" link at the bottom of each chapter.
+(Optional)

 `title`: The title of the overall story.
 (Optional)

+(NEW) `logo`: Add a logo image to the header of your story.
+(Optional)

 `subtitle`: A subtitle for the story.
 (Optional)

 `byline`: Credit the author of the story.
 (Optional)

-`mobileview`: Displays a helpful note to rotate the device when viewing the story map on a mobile.
+(NEW) `mobileview`: Displays a helpful note to rotate the device when viewing the story map on a mobile.
+This is HTML content and can be modified in `config.js`.
 (Optional)

 `footer`: Citations, credits, etc. that will be displayed at the bottom of the story.